esanchezm/amazon-cloudwatch-to-slack/README.md

 Requirements:
 * A [Heroku](http://heroku.com) account.
 * A [Slack](http://slack.com) Account.
-* A Slack [Incoming Webook Token](https://slack.com/services/new/incoming-webhook) configured to post messages to the room you want.
+* A Slack [Incoming Webhook Token](https://slack.com/services/new/incoming-webhook) configured to post messages to the room you want.
 * An Amazon AWS account with [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) and [Amazon SNS](https://aws.amazon.com/sns/) setup and enabled.

 Deploy your application to to Heroku: